linepogl/impartial-pipes/doc/Reducing/p_all.md

 ## p_all

-Partial function to check if all elements of the iterable satisfy some predicate.
+Returns a partial function that checks if all elements of an iterable satisfy some predicate.

 ### Syntax
 ```php